 G5 – Maryland Evaluation & Treatment Services System (METS): Leading Change in Juvenile Justice Through Innovative Design, Evidenced-Based Practices, and Continuum of Care

 The Maryland Department of Juvenile Services (DJS) and FEI Systems will provide a facilitated demonstration of the METS system and include a discussion of the process of system development.
 Each component of the system will be reviewed and discussed.
 Additionally, DJS will provide a demonstration of SafeMeasures and will demonstrate the reporting at all levels of system engagement.
 The session will provide an interactive discussion about the systems reform and automation, and walk participants through a process to help them identify how they can employ a similar process in their jurisdiction to develop information systems for juvenile justice, child welfare, behavioral health, and other systems.

-Presenters: Kathleen Lester, Maryland Department of Juvenile Services, Baltimore, MD; and Jennifer Conrad, FEI Systems, Columbia, MD
+Presenters: Kathleen Lester, Maryland Department of Juvenile Services, Baltimore, MD; and Alicia Woodward, FEI Systems, Columbia, MD

 G6 – Developing a Comprehensive Approach to Post-Adoption Services and Supports

 Adoptive families face challenges and have needs that manifest at different times across the life course.
 Yet families often struggle to find appropriate help, particularly in rural areas or when problems arise years following the adoption.
 The presenters will share how the Virginia Department of Social Services (VDSS) conducted a needs assessment for post-adoption services.
 Attendees will learn about: how the needs assessment informed the creation of a coordinated, comprehensive service strategy; the tools, products, and communications strategy developed to disseminate this information to relevant audiences; and how VDSS leveraged a revised funding structure to implement the new service array.